Transition to Gastroenterology Nursing Practice

 Are you a nurse manager?

-With SGNA's new Transition to Practice program, you can better prepare new nurses for the GI environment.
+With SGNA's Transition to Gastroenterology Nursing Practice program, you can better prepare new nurses for the GI environment.
 This program can be used as a training tool for your staff to receive consistent and convenient education as they transition to your GI unit.

 Start the Program Today